guotong1988/guotong1988.github.io/core_research/_posts/2025-10-01-unified-nlp.md

 #### 4.2 Discussion For Noisy Data Relabel
 We find noisy data by contrasting original labels with model predictions.
 To correct noisy labels, LLM can be employed to relabel data, thereby reducing the scope of manual annotation.
 In the LLM relabeling step, our visual inspection reveals that, when correcting noisy data in binary classification tasks, LLMs indeed correctly resolve the majority of ambiguous data.

-#### 4.3 Discussion For Badcase Relabel
-A method that attempts to selectively improve accuracy on the test dataset by changing the labels in the training dataset is highly inefficient, and may even be considered a trick, because it only targets better performance on this specific test dataset.
-This approach is for reference only.

 #### 4.4 Other Discussion
 Why not convert all data annotations into a binary classification task for a second round of relabeling?
 The proposed method was: